jdtaylor7/taylortechblog/_drafts/macros-in-c-and-cpp.md

 * [C++11 Standard Draft N3337 (section 2.2)](http://www.open-std.org/jtc1/sc22/wg21/docs/papers/2012/n3337.pdf)

 ## Two Types of Macros: Object- and Function-like

+Now, let's see how some basic macros work.

 There are two overarching types of macros: object-like and function-like.